SharkSnack/shiren-4/content/system/villages.md

 ---
 title: "Villages"
 metaTitle: "Villages - Shiren the Wanderer 4: The Eye of God Wiki"
-metaDescription: "Village guide for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
+metaDescription: "Village and overworld area guide for Shiren the Wanderer 4: The Eye of God and the Devil's Navel."
 ---

 # Overview